madmaxgrey/steambrew/steambrew/docs/src/users/getting-started/faq.md

 ::: details Antivirus detections?

-Due to the nature of how Millennium modifies Steam's interface, some antivirus programs may mistakenly flag it as suspicious.
-To significantly reduce these false positives, Millennium's releases are now officially code-signed on Windows with a certificate provided by the SignPath Foundation.

-If any alerts do appear, they are almost certainly false positives.
-You can always verify the software's safety by running the files through VirusTotal.
-For complete peace of mind, we encourage you to compile, test, and audit Millennium's source code on GitHub.
-If you have further questions, you can always reach out to us in [Discord](https://steambrew.app/discord).
+Although Millennium is open sourced, and cryptographically signed by [SignPath](https://signpath.org/projects?search=millennium); some antivirus solutions may mistakenly identify it as a virus.

+These are [false positives](https://www.huntress.com/cybersecurity-101/topic/false-positive-viruses), often stemming from unrecognized new releases of Millennium that have yet to be heuristically *stamped as safe* by the vendor.

+It's important to approach everything you read online with caution, including this information.
+We encourage you to verify it yourself—compile, test, and audit Millennium's source code, and you'll find that it behaves exactly as described.

 Remember, the best antivirus is a smart end-user!